rangle/ngCourse2/handout/advanced-components/view_encapsulation.md

 only.
 - `Native`: Styles from main HTML do not propagate to the child.
 Styles defined in this component's `@Component` decorator are still scoped to this component only.
-- `None`: Styles from the component propagate back to the main HTML and therefore can all components on the page.
+- `None`: Styles from the component propagate back to the main HTML and therefore are visible to all components on the page.

  ```js